 There's even plenty to do when the weather is bad, such as indoor climbing.
 Mont Blanc Escalade in Les Houches has over 100 bolted routes suitable for all abilities, you can hire shoes and harnesses on site and there is a viewing gallery for those who just want to watch.
 The staff are very friendly here and will happily give you a few pointers if you're just starting out.

-There aren’t many bars where you can enjoy a glass of nice wine and a live jazz concert, while the children play in a safe area with their own popcorn dispenser; however Hotel l'Heliopic delivers just that every Thursday and Friday evening from 18:30.
-Hotel Le Vert at Lac des Gaillands is also renowned for giving families a warm welcome and their Sunday lunch is a real treat, with special deals for kids between 14:00 and 16:00.
+There aren’t many bars where you can enjoy a glass of nice wine and a live jazz concert, whilst the children play in a safe area with their own popcorn dispenser; however Hotel l'Heliopic delivers just that.

 For a real taste of alpine action, take the family to an ice hockey match.
 Tiered seating gives everyone a great view of the rink but try to get near the front if you want to see the action up close.
 If you get a bit cold beside the ice, there is a warm bar area with a viewing window, where you can also get snacks and drinks.
-The Chamonix-Morzine Pionniers play home matches on the 14th and 24th February, starting at 20:30 and you can buy tickets when you arrive.
+The Chamonix-Morzine Pionniers play regular home matches and you can buy tickets when you arrive.

 If the kid's ski lessons are at Les Planards, you've probably seen the Alpine Coaster zipping past as it twists and turns amongst the trees.
-This two-seater toboggan run is available to everyone over 3 years old (3-7 years must be accompanied by an adult) and is open daily until 6pm.
+This two-seater toboggan run is available to everyone over three years old (3-7 years must be accompanied by an adult) and is open daily.
 Best of all, if you've bought the Mont Blanc Unlimited lift pass you get a free ride every day!

-Outdoor ice skating is a great way to spend an evening; it is free to take part, you only need to pay a small fee for skate hire.
+Outdoor ice skating is a great way to spend an evening; it's free to take part, you only need to pay a small fee for skate hire.
 You can give it a whirl in Les Houches every Wednesday and Friday, and in Vallorcine every evening of the week.

 As the pistes close and night sets in, the light from dozens of flickering torches can be seen glistening against the snow.
 Torchlit descents take place throughout February in Les Houches, Chamonix and Argentiere on varying evenings; it’s a magical sight and really exciting for children to be a part of.